 Informal Dispute Resolution.
 The MTA(s), PA, 3PI(s)/C&S teams and relevant MTI proposer(s) would engage in informal discussions intended to find project-by-project solutions to any conflicts.

-Formal CPUC Alternative Dispute Resolution Procedures.
+Formal CPUC Alternative Dispute Resolution (ADR) Procedures.
 If a conflict remains after the informal discussions, the MTA(s), PA, 3PI or C&S team(s), or MTI proposer(s) may invoke expedited CPUC resolution procedures.
 The CPUC would be the ultimate arbiter in the event the parties cannot resolve the dispute themselves.

 Types of Overlap